-Odile Heynders is Professor of Comparative Literature and Head of the Department of Culture Studies at Tilburg University.
+Odile Heynders is Professor of Comparative Literature at the Department of Culture Studies of Tilburg University.
 She was a fellow at the Netherlands Institute of Advanced Sciences (NIAS) in 1998/99 and 2004/05.
 She published books and articles on European literature and authorship.
 Her book Writers as Public Intellectuals, Literature, Celebrity, Democracy(2016)appeared at Palgrave McMillan.
-Her current research (book) project is on Experiences of Migration in Literature (Cambridge Publishers) and on Truths of Fiction in Digitalised Societies.
+Her current research (book) projects are on Experiences of Migration in Literature (Cambridge Publishers) and on Truths of Fiction in Digitalised Societies.

-In my research I examine how literary practices are of influence in the analysis and understanding of current democratic public sphere(s), online as well as offline.
+In my research I examine how literary practices are of influence in the analysis and understanding of current democratic public sphere(s).

-My first interest is in how metamodernism (as a reflective genre of literature offering a political scenario and social knowledge) as well as specific literary mechanisms (as the ‘willing suspension of disbelief’) are effective in digital public spheres and can help in comprehending emerging phenomena such as fake news and the play with avatars and fabricated identities.
+My first interest is in how metamodernism as a reflective genre of literature, offering a political scenario as well as specific literary mechanisms, is effective in digital public spheres and could help comprehending emerging phenomena such as fake news and the play with scripts and fabricated identities.

 - BA Transformations of the Public Sphere